hyundai-robotics/doc-hi6-ntp-time-synchronization/book.md

 # 1.2 Requirement

-To use the NTP client time synchronization feature, you need an NTP server that can be directly connected to the Hi6 robot controller by LAN.
+To use the NTP client time synchronization feature, you need an NTP server that can be directly connected to the ${cont_model} robot controller by LAN.

 For information on how to use your host PC as an NTP server, see '[2.NTP server setting](../2-ntp-server-setting/README.md)' in the next chapter.

 # 2. NTP server setting

-Describes how to use the host PC that connects to the Hi6 robot controller as an NTP server.
+Describes how to use the host PC that connects to the ${cont_model} robot controller as an NTP server.

 # 2.1 Set Windows PC as an NTP server